hugeandbulk/kumar/questions.md

 UTF-16 is used by systems such as the Microsoft Windows API, the Java programming language and JavaScript/ECMAScript.
 It is also sometimes used for plain text and word-processing data files on Microsoft Windows.

+Does UTF-16 support all languages?

+UTF(Unicode Transformation Format) is the standard for representing a great variety of characters from any language.
+To overcome the problem of ASCII which is only limited to 128 characters, UTF was developed to encode all characters for each and every language.